 7 Decorating Tips for a Memorable Thanksgiving Dinner Party

-With a little planning and some decoration inspiration your holiday decorating and event preparation can be relatively stress-free.
-Here are seven decoration and preparation tips to make your next Thanksgiving event a success.
+With a little planning and some decoration inspiration your holiday decorating, entertaining and event preparation can be relatively stress-free.
+Here are seven decoration and preparation tips to make your next Thanksgiving dinner party an elegant and joyful success.

 1.Table size and number of chairs.
 How many dinner guests will you need to sit comfortably at the dinner table?
 Is your table large enough?
-Is it still large enough after you’ve placed the serving dishes, drinks, floral arrangement and candles in the center?
-If not consider bringing in secondary tables to use as serving tables.
+Is it still large enough after placing the serving dishes, drinks, floral arrangement and candles in the center?
+If not, consider bringing in secondary tables to use as serving tables.
 Give your guests at least 18″ of elbow space at the table and plenty of space to get in and out their seats without disrupting their neighbors.

 2. Table linens.
 The table cloth, runners and place mats all form the foundation for your Thanksgiving table.
 I like to use neutral colored table clothes in ivory, black, navy gray, or white.
 The table cloth will create a large block of color on which you can layer table runners – this is where I recommend using non-neutral colors and metallic sparkle.
 Take your color and pattern cues from the dinnerware or formal china you will be using as this will create a cohesive table setting.